-Switch up your usual dips with this Georgian walnut spread: eggplant pkhali.
-It’s hearty yet surprisingly light and makes a great appetizer or snack.
+Switch up your usual dips with this Georgian walnut spread.
+Our eggplant pkhali recipe is hearty yet surprisingly light and makes a great appetizer or snack.

 What is pkhali?

-We fell in love with Georgian food through khinkali (and will write about those very, very soon).
+We fell in love with Georgian food through khinkali.
 But one cannot survive on dumplings alone.
 Or shouldn’t anyway.
 Good thing there are some absolutely delicious Georgian recipes involving vegetables.
 Specifically, pkhali (ფხალი).

 When we had these at a Georgian restaurant for the first time we were pretty stunned by how good (and new) something so simple was.